evbogue/trystero-ed25519/README.md

 or try it online! https://trystero-ed25519.deno.dev/

-Trystero will actually sync your messages between the website your local with no additional configuration.
+Trystero will actually sync your messages between the website and your localhost with no additional configuration.

 ---
 MIT